|

 Object Lesson: bring a flashlight and an opaque container that it will fit in.
 Show how the sudden breaking of the jug and the appearance of the light would be frightening to the sleeping Midianties.
 Object Lesson: Before the lesson, place a bowl of water in front of each child.
 Begin telling the lesson.
 When you come to the part in the lesson when God tells Gideon to watch the men as they drink water from the river, have the children drink the water in front of them.
 Tell them to pretend that they are at the river getting a drink, so they can't pick up the bowl.
 After they start drinking, point out those children that would have been eliminated to go to war with Gideon and those who would have been chosen to go to war.
 Continue with lesson.
 (Thanks to Nancy Wright) Worksheet: Gideon's Army Prepares for War

-Discussion: Compare Barak's need for
+Discussion: Compare Barak's need for Deborah to Gideon's

-instead He fulfills them.
+fulfills them.
 What is the difference?
 Barak refused to trust in

 God's help, even though he was hearing God's will from a prophetess.
-Instead he

-Israel.
-Gideon wanted to be certain that God was with him.
-Since God had
+ability to save Israel.
+Gideon wanted to be certain that God was

-withdrawn from Israel for a long time, it's not unusual that Gideon would want
+with him.
+Since God had withdrawn from Israel for a long time, it's

-to be sure of God's will.
-God rewards those who strive to be sure they are truly
+rewards those who strive to be sure they are truly pleasing to Him.

-hear it.
+we hear it.
 Are we striving to know God's will?

 |